Medicare Enrolled

 What this data tells you about Dr. Mehta

-Dr. Shalin Mehta is a cardiovascular disease in Fort Myers, FL, with 18 years in practice.
+Dr. Shalin Mehta is a cardiovascular disease specialist in Fort Myers, FL, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Mehta performed 4,392 Medicare services across 3,406 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Mehta received a total of $2,536 from 17 pharmaceutical and/or device companies across 142 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.